sourceduty/Xenodynamics/README.md

 > "*I barely get this yet.
 More research needed.*"

-> "*New and experimental scientific reasearch subject.*"
+> "*New and experimental scientific research subject.*"

 #
 ### Related Links